AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-complete.md

    >[!NOTE]
    >
-   >If the work item has enforced predecessors, the Done button is gray until those predecessors are marked complete.
-To view enforced predecessors inside of [!DNL Workfront], click on the task name.
+   >If the work item has predecessors, the Done button is gray until those predecessors are marked complete.
+To view predecessors inside of [!DNL Workfront], click on the task name.
    >![](assets/navigate-to-workfront.png)

   <!-- I dont think we need this one ![](assets/complete-work-350x529.png) -->